Office Add-ins development lifecycle

 Consider the following to identify the scenarios:

-Will customers use the add-in to enrich the content of a document or Access browser-based database?
+Will customers use the add-in to enrich the content of a document?
 If so, you may want to consider creating a content add-in.

 Will customers use the add-in while viewing or composing an email message or appointment?
 Is being able to expose the add-in according to the current context important?
 Is making the add-in available on not just the desktop, but also on tablets and phones a priority?